-After this meeting, the parents will receive a consequence letter every time their child is moved to the red road.
-Parents will also be notified of future consequences and action that the school is taking to support their child.
+The teacher will explain which rule has been broken and record the incident on the behaviour log.
+The parents will receive a Consequence Letter, in writing, explaining the nature of the poor classroom behaviour.
+Parents will be notified of future consequences and action the school is taking to support their child.